Serving the Metropolitan Area

 Remember as I said what Mr. Grady, up in Philadelphia, warned us about?
 That... this side of a Stephen King book or "Saw" movie... there's no happenstance more likely as to chill the blood as hearing some knock on your door, followed by these words: "Sir, we're from the government, and we're here to help you!"

 Got problems?
 Republicans will likely refer you to a cop, Democrats to a social worker or community organizer.
-Lady in Bowling Green, in her 70s, late 70's by now, got told there was a ten year waiting list for board and care for her blind, retarded… well, let’s go PC and use the word “special”… 50 year old boy back in '13, then wrote me, recently, sayin' that the gumment had changed its mind owing to Obama’s cuts in Medicaid, now there'd be a twelve year wait.
+Lady in Bowling Green, in her 70s, late 70's by now, got told there was a ten year waiting list for board and care for her blind, retarded… well, let’s go PC and use the word “special”… 50 year old boy back in '13, then wrote me, recently, sayin' that the gumment had changed its mind owing to the statewide cuts in Medicaid; now there'd be a twelve year wait.
 Should have told her to load up one barrel of the shotgun for her boy, the other for herself... but even Catfish manifest occasional Squeamish tendencies as argue against the telling of certain ruthless truths in times when hope is not.

 Probably it is just that I've gone Squeamish in my old age.
 But even conservative economists like Milton Friedman and Alan Bloom disagreed among themselves, let alone with liberals, on how far freedom, without justice, justifies the free market.
 "Weakening belief in the justice of capitalism poses severe practical dangers for liberal democratic societies," Bloom finally admitted on the doorstep to the Land Beyond, leading some nine-ninety-niners, flat taxers and flatter-earthers to accuse him of stabbing liberty in the back.